-the most successful means by which Shayţān deceives us is through shahawāt (cravings, lust and desires).
+b.
+Because fasting is the best attack on the enemy of Allāh, Shaytān.
+For the most successful means by which Shaytān deceives us is through Sha'wāt (cravings, lust and desires).
 Food and water are the key impulses.
-This is why the Messenger (peace be upon him) said: 'Certainly Shayţān runs through the veins of man, so weaken his running places via hunger.'
-And, he said to Lady 'Ā'isha (may Allah be pleased with her), 'Keep knocking on the gates of Paradise.'
-She asked 'With what?'
-He replied, 'With hunger.'7
+This is why the Messenger (peace be upon him) said: 'Certainly Shaytān runs through the veins of man, so weaken his running places via hunger.'
+And he said to Sayyida A'isha (may Allāh be pleased with her), 'Keep knocking on the gates of paradise.'
+She asked 'with what?'
+He replied 'with hunger'.

-So if you are directly and personally waging a war against the enemy of Allah, do you not now deserved to be rewarded personally by Him?
+So if you are directly and personally waging a war against the enemy of Allāh, do you not now deserved to be rewarded personally by Him?